 New research by Bitdefender discovered that 24% of companies have already suffered a data breach halfway through 2019.

-The security firm conducted a survey of more than 6,000 infosecurity professionals from organisations across the US, EMEA and APAC.
+The security firm conducted a survey of more than 6,000 info-security professionals from organizations across the US, EMEA and APAC.

 While 57% of companies have experienced a data breach during the last years, 36% of infosec professionals stated that their companies could likely be facing a breach without knowing about it.

-When respondents were asked about the skills and state of security at their organisation, 57% of infosec professionals rated their organisations’ cybersecurity as either excellent or very good.
-However, 58% of respondents are worried about the readiness of their organisations in dealing with a cyberattack.
+When respondents were asked about the skills and state of security at their organization, 57% of infosec professionals rated their organizations’ cybersecurity as either excellent or very good.
+However, 58% of respondents are worried about the readiness of their organizations in dealing with a cyberattack.

-The survey also found that infosec professionals are becoming aware of the risks that their organisations face, with just under half (49%) reporting that they are up at night worrying about cybersecurity within their organisation’s.
+The survey also found that infosec professionals are becoming aware of the risks that their organizations face, with just under half (49%) reporting that they are up at night worrying about cybersecurity within their organization’s.
 Additionally, over a third of respondents report that general employees have a lack of cybersecurity training.
-The study also revealed that issues also arise at the top of organisations, with 57% of respondents admitting that C-Suite executives are least likely to comply with their organisation’s cybersecurity policy.
+The study also revealed that issues also arise at the top of organizations, with 57% of respondents admitting that C-Suite executives are least likely to comply with their organization’s cybersecurity policy.

 The survey identified a need for the speed of response to increase, with over a fifth (29%) of professionals citing that it would take a week or longer to detect an advanced cyber-attack.